-Many people think of an eviction when seeking to remove a guest from their home.
-If you have made this mistake, you may have heard of the legal term and asked what is unlawful detainer?
-An unlawful detainer Florida attorney can educate landlords about their rights as a property owner.
-An unlawful detainer is a lawsuit a landlord, executor of a trust, or a personal representative of an estate may file to remove a guest, a squatter, or any person on his/her property that remains on the premises without an agreement for occupancy and without the landlord’s permission.
+What is unlawful detainer in Florida?
+An unlawful detainer attorney Florida can educate property owners about their rights to take back their house from unauthorized guests.
+An unlawful detainer is a lawsuit a landlord, renter, executor of a trust, or a personal representative of an estate may file to remove a guest, a squatter, or any person on his/her property that remains on the premises without an agreement for occupancy and without the landlord’s permission.
 If you are an executor of a trust or a personal representative of an estate, you may need to know more about probate unlawful detainer Orlando.
-A notice to vacate is not required in this sort of a lawsuit, but it is helpful.
+A notice to vacate is not required in this sort of a lawsuit, but it is helpful for optics.
 Call the Jacobs Law Firm at (407) 335-8113 for more information.
-We litigate unlawful detainer casesin Orange County, Seminole County, Osceola County, Lake County, Polk County, and Hernando County court.
+We litigate unlawful detainer cases in Orange County, Seminole County, Osceola County, Lake County, Polk County, Marion County, Volusia County, and Hernando County court.

 Probate Unlawful Detainer Orlando | Eviction v.
 Unlawful Detainer

 Unlawful detainer is not an eviction per se.
 It is a civil lawsuit a landlord or executor or personal representative may file when a guest refuses to leave their home.
 Factually, the guest does not have a lease agreement with the owner, and the owner has revoked the guest’s permission.
 Perhaps the executor or personal representative has informed the occupant they should leave.
 This may be done verbally or in writing with a notice to vacate.